jetstack/kube-oidc-proxy/demo/README.md

   },
 ```

-You can find more information on github OAuth apps
+You can find more information on GitHub OAuth apps
 [here.](https://developer.github.com/v3/oauth/)

-Finally, Dex needs to be configured to also accept the gangway client in the EKS
+Finally, Dex needs to be configured to also accept the Gangway client in the EKS
 cluster.
-To do this, we add a Dex Client block in the configuration.
+To do this, we add a `dex.Client` block in the configuration.
 We need to
-populate it's redirect URL as well as the client ID and client secret using
+populate its redirect URL as well as the client ID and client secret using
-values that were created in the `./manifests/amazon-config.json` by terraform.
+values that were created in the `./manifests/amazon-config.json` by Terraform.
 The resulting block should would look like:

 ```